2016rshah/blog/posts/12-books-12-months-2021.md

 <img style="max-width:25%; float:right; margin:3px;" src='../resources/12-books-12-months-2021/gulf-coast.jpg' />

 This late in our friendship, I learned that Diana Cao is, like, actually a poet!
 She has two works published in this journal: one is *Appendix*, quoted above, and the second is *Glossalia*.
 Anyways, when I returned *What the Living Do*, I took another stab at her bookshelf and borrowed this journal, and the next two books in this list.
 Rather than reading it cover to cover, I leafed through the journal randomly all throughout the semester.
+I also liked it so much I purchased my own copy of the journal to keep so I can highlight, dog ear, and write in the margins to my heart's content!

 I really like the journal, as opposed to a collection of works by one poet, because it is giving me an opportunity to see a variety of types of poetry to find my own sense of taste.
 I've realized I gravitate towards poems that are very concrete, so I'm going to work on expanding my palette to appreciating more abstract poems too.